cusi-dev/page-pod/README.md

 # Page Pod

-Page Pod is an [aurelia][Aurelia] custom element for handling the process of dividing your content into discrete pages.
+Page Pod is an [Aurelia][aurelia] custom element for handling the process of dividing your content into discrete pages.
 Pagination!

 # Using the plugin